QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Tensor network for CFT wavefunctions from Euclidean path integrals, perfect tensors and random tensors

 In the context of 3D gravity, the idea of seeing the emergence of gravity by treating closed OPE coefficients in the pair-of-pants decomposition as random tensors was introduced in \cite{Verlindetalk, *Verlindeunpublished}, and later adapted into a tensor network framework in \cite{Chandra:2023dgq}.
 For example, a simple MPS tensor network, constructed with random closed OPE coefficients in a 2D CFT as tensors, can be interpreted as discretizing the radial direction in the bulk dual in the semi-classical approximation, and approximately reproduces the location of the horizon\cite{Verlindetalk, *Verlindeunpublished, Chandra:2023dgq}.
 In our framework, which recovers the full CFT path integral, it is also natural to consider an ensemble average of the structure coefficients for boundary-changing operators.

 The ensemble average of the structure coefficients for the boundary-changing operators in the large central charge limit has been studied in \cite{Kusuki:2021gpt, *Kusuki:2022wns, Numasawa:2022cni}.
-Applied to our formalism, this results in a random tensor network that represents the ensemble-averaged CFT path integral as outlined in \cite{Chen:2024unp}, and will appear soon in \cite{ourRTN}.
+Applied to our formalism, this results in a random tensor network that represents the ensemble-averaged CFT path integral as outlined in \cite{Chen:2024unp}.
 A crucial distinction in our tensor network construction is worth emphasizing: We used the \textit{open} structure coefficients of the CFT, rather than the \textit{closed} ones, to build the CFT tensor network.
-From our perspective, the open structure coefficients are more directly connected to the emergence of bulk geometry and allow for discretizing both the CFT and AdS spaces arbitrarily, not only along the radial direction or having to come with external operator insertions.
+From our perspective, the open structure coefficients are more directly connected to the emergence of bulk geometry and allow for discretizing both the CFT and AdS spaces arbitrarily, not only along the radial direction, and without having to come with external operator insertions.

 Although the resulting random tensor network contains some ingredients similar to those in \cite{Hayden:2016cfa}, there is a key difference: Tensors at different locations in our construction are not treated as independent random variables.